qrvey/partner-portal/docs/data-router/DataRules/data-rules-intro.md

 # Introduction

-**Data Rules** is a set of operations and rules that are applied over hierarchical data to put your data into a new Elasticsearch index through a 'child' Metadata.
+The **Data Rules** object specifies a set of operations and rules that are applied over hierarchical data to put your data into a new Elasticsearch index through a 'child' Metadata.

-With these rules, you can navigate and organize your hierarchical data before uploading to Elasticsearch.
-These can work as new transformations to validate, create or modify your data establishing simple or complex conditions.
+With these rules, you can transform and organize your hierarchical data before uploading to Elasticsearch.
+These rules allow you to validate, create or modify your data, and can establish simple or complex relationships.

 ## Hierarchical Data

-An example of hierarchical data could be a list of documents for different companies where each document has a list of employees, and each employee could have details about their kids.
+An example of hierarchical data could be a list of documents for different companies where each document has a list of employees, and each employee could have details about their children.

 ```json